Smaltz Building

-The Smaltz Building, also known as the Smaltz-Goodwin Building, is an historic, American factory building that is located in the Callowhill neighborhood of Philadelphia, Pennsylvania.
+The Smaltz Building, also known as the Smaltz-Goodwin Building, is an historic factory building in the Callowhill neighborhood of Philadelphia, Pennsylvania, United States.

 Added to the National Register of Historic Places in 2005, it is a contributing property to the Callowhill Industrial Historic District.

 History and architectural features

 Built in 1911, this historic structure is a ten-story, eleven-bay by five-bay, reinforced concrete building.
 It originally housed the Smaltz-Goodwin women's shoe manufacturer until 1933 and was then home to a variety of clothing manufacturers.

-It was added to the National Register of Historic Places in 2005.
-It is a contributing property to the Callowhill Industrial Historic District.

 Between 2012 and 2016 the Post Brothers development company rehabbed the Smaltz Building into the first LEED Gold certified residential high-rise in Philadelphia, opening the building as The Goldtex apartment community in January 2016.